damianpumar/MyResume/src/content/courses/ddd-hexagonal-tdd.md

 - ⚽️ Practice → ⏲️**3hs**
   - 🎯 Good practices when making tests to integrate our adapters
   - 🚨 Domain events
-  - 🖲️ Implementation in Backend
+  - 🖲️ Backend implementation
-  - 🧑‍💻 Implementation in Frond
+  - 🧑‍💻 Frond implementation
   - 🏟️ Use cases and when hexagonal architecture is not recommended

 ## 4️⃣ Day 4 - TDD 🏃